hx2A/py5website/reference/sketch_begin_raw.rst

 Description
 ===========

 To create vectors from 3D data, use the ``begin_raw()`` and :doc:`end_raw` commands.
 These commands will grab the shape data just before it is rendered to the screen.
 At this stage, your entire scene is nothing but a long list of individual lines and triangles.
-This means that a shape created with ``sphere()`` function will be made up of hundreds of triangles, rather than a single object.
+This means that a shape created with :doc:`sphere` function will be made up of hundreds of triangles, rather than a single object.
 Or that a multi-segment line shape (such as a curve) will be rendered as individual segments.

 When using ``begin_raw()`` and :doc:`end_raw`, it's possible to write to either a 2D or 3D renderer.
-For instance, ``begin_raw()`` with the PDF library will write the geometry as flattened triangles and lines, even if recording from the ``P3D`` renderer.
+For instance, ``begin_raw()`` with the ``PDF`` library will write the geometry as flattened triangles and lines, even if recording from the ``P3D`` renderer.

-If you want a background to show up in your files, use ``rect(0, 0, width, height)`` after setting the ``fill()`` to the background color.
+If you want a background to show up in your files, use ``rect(0, 0, width, height)`` after setting the :doc:`fill` to the background color.
 Otherwise the background will not be rendered to the file because the background is not shape.

 Using ``hint(ENABLE_DEPTH_SORT)`` can improve the appearance of 3D geometry drawn to 2D file formats.

-See examples in the reference for the ``PDF`` and ``DXF`` libraries for more information.

 Underlying Java method: `beginRaw <https://processing.org/reference/beginRaw_.html>`_